 Someone happy jumping on a sunny beach… Well, that’s a nice pic.
 But our children should learn that there is no stress-free life.
 We can overcome an obstacle easier if we see it as a challenge.
 Challenges help us become wiser and more interesting people.

 Still, long exposure to stress can ruin your health, damage your self-confidence, make you withdrawn and too negative.
-How do we help our children with frustration when we ourselves are often battling with it?
+How do we help our children with frustration when we ourselves are often battling against it?

 How to help kids with frustration and stress

 There are many techniques your children can learn.
-I did some research to find those which seemed the most reasonable and feasible.

 First of all, kids should understand that no problem lasts forever.
 When an obstacle occurs, remind them that…